 - Accommodation: Badiu’s Guest House or similar

 After breakfast, you will hike from Rasinari to Prislop village and then to Cisnădioara and its fortified church, one of the seven citadels founded by the Saxons of Transylvania centuries ago.
 It’s a rare example of Romanesque architecture in the region, especially its splendid western portal, that survived more than 800 years without major changes.
 Shortly after leaving the village, you will reach the “Half-Stone” with fossils from the Limestone Age.
-Continue to the Rose Garden, at about 1100 meters above sea level and to the Magura Peak at a height of 1300 meters.
+Continue to the Rose Garden, at about 1,100m above sea level and to the Magura Peak at a height of 1,300m.

 - Accommodation: Badiu’s Guest House or similar

-Morning transfer to Păltiniș, the highest mountain resort in Romania (1,400 m), the starting point for an approximately 6-hour hike in the Cindrel Mountains.
+Morning transfer to Păltiniș, the highest mountain resort in Romania (1,400m), the starting point for an approximately 6h hike in the Cindrel Mountains.
 Our route leads us from Păltiniș, trough Oncesti and Tomnaticu to Rasinari.
 Do not forget to bring your camera to capture the overwhelming panoramic views over the Transylvanian Alps.

 - Accommodation: Badiu’s Guest House or similar

-Walk to ASTRA National Museum Complex, spread over a 10 km area located in the Dumbrava Forest, just 4 km from the city centre of Sibiu.
+Short transfer to ASTRA National Museum Complex, spread over a 10km area located in the Dumbrava Forest, just 4km from the city centre of Sibiu.
 The area of the museum complex is divided into six units with 340 buildings from different regions and periods, including old country houses, furnished and arched as the best of the authentic periodic tradition.
 Brought in their entirety from various areas of Transylvania, household equipment, windmills, water stations, a huge wine press, fruit and oil, a collection of wooden farm carts and various authentic items collections from different eras.
-During the summer months, a fair of authentic art and Gypsy festival are held in the park.
 Overnight in Sibiu.